 After attending an Alpha course, I really wanted to believe and have a relationship with Jesus.
 I really needed something in my life, the Holy Spirit.
 But I still had doubts, could I really believe all the things I had been told during the course.

 One thing the course had highlighted was the power of prayer, so on my way to work I was praying so hard, I was asking for just one sign, anything, something small, I did not mind, I wanted to believe but I was hovering to go either way, it was like a last chance decision for me, did I go one way or the other.

 I prayed and prayed, I don’t even know how I continued to drive as the tears rolled down my cheeks.
 I approached the toll bridge I crossed every day and had done so for 4 years, I passed my 5p over to the man in the kiosk and he surprisingly spoke.
 He said the man in the car up front has asked me to give you this.
 He handed me a business card which said on the back in large bold letters.
 ‘JESUS LOVES YOU’ Wow I felt the Holy Spirit enter me as I let him in.
 I was so delighted, I cried all the way to work and told everyone.

-Some thought I was mad, some were pleased and interested but this was the start of my wonderful relationship I have with God, Jesus and the Holy Spirit.
+Some thought I was mad, some were pleased and interested but this was the start of the wonderful relationship I have with God, Jesus, and the Holy Spirit.

 God’s Love in a Group